Get Exclusive Tips, Tools, and Tactics

 The danger, or course, is that you may be building your business on someone else’s land.
 At any point, the rules could change, the prices could rise, or it could disappear altogether, taking your business with it.

-Rather than splitting hairs on whether or not you are DS, I’d like to instead make the assumption that we are all at risk, and instead focus on the traits needed to minimize this risk while maximizing on the upside.
+Rather than splitting hairs on whether or not you are digital sharecropping, I’d like to instead make the assumption that we are all at risk, and instead focus on the tools & tactics needed to minimize this risk while maximizing on the upside.